syncfusion-content/xamarin-docs/Xamarin/Radial-Menu/SfRadialMenuItem-Customization.md

 ### Command for SfRadialMenuItem

-The `Command` property is used to associate a command with an instance of `SfRadialMenuItem`.
+The `Command` property is used to associate a command with an instance of [`SfRadialMenuItem`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRadialMenu.XForms.SfRadialMenuItem.html).
 This property is most often set with MVVM pattern to bind callbacks back into the ViewModel.

-When you click `SfRadialMenuItem`, the tapped item will be displayed.
+When clicking the [`SfRadialMenuItem`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRadialMenu.XForms.SfRadialMenuItem.html), the tapped item will be displayed.
 The following example shows how the command should be used.

 {% tabs %}
 {% highlight xaml %}